+Specified Denomination.

-Specified Denomination .
-Definitive Notes will be in such denominations as may be specified in the relevant Final Terms save that: (i) in the case of any Notes which are to be admitted to trading on a regulated market within the EEA or offered to the public in an EEA State in circumstances which require the publication of a prospectus under the Prospectus Directive, the minimum specified denomination shall be €100,000 (or its equivalent in any other currency as at the date of issue of the Notes); and (ii) unless otherwise permitted by then-current laws and regulations, Notes (including Notes denominated in sterling) which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the Issuer in the United Kingdom or whose issue otherwise would constitute a contravention of section 19 of the FSMA will have a minimum denomination of £100,000 (or its equivalent in other currencies).
+Definitive Notes will be in such denominations as may be specified in the relevant Final Terms save that: (i) in the case of any Notes which are to be admitted to trading on the Market or offered to the public in the UK in circumstances which require the publication of a prospectus under the UK Prospectus Regulation, the minimum specified denomination shall be €100,000 (or its equivalent in any other currency as at the date of issue of the Notes); and (ii) unless otherwise permitted by then-current laws and regulations, Notes (including Notes denominated in sterling) which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the Issuer in the UK or whose issue otherwise would constitute a contravention of section 19 of the FSMA will have a minimum denomination of £100,000 (or its equivalent in other currencies).

 Fixed Rate Notes.....

 Fixed interest will be payable in arrear on the date or dates in each year specified in the relevant Final Terms.

-Floating Rate Notes ......
+Floating Rate Notes

 Floating Rate Notes (as defined in "Terms and Conditions of the Notes") will bear interest determined separately for each Series as follows:

-- (i) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement incorporating the 2006 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc.; or - (ii) by reference to the relevant Reference Rate, subject to adjustment according to Condition 5 (Interest and other Calculations).
+- (i) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement incorporating (a) the 2006 ISDA Definitions or (b) the 2021 ISDA Interest Rate Derivatives Definitions, each as published by the International Swaps and Derivatives Association, Inc.; or - (ii) by reference to the relevant Reference Rate, subject to adjustment according to Condition 5 (Interest and other Calculations).